interstate-labs/proposer-commitment-network-dev/proposer-commitment-network/README.md

 # Quickstart

-run the network quickly by running:
+run the network quickly by setting env variables and running:

 ```helm install proposer-commitment-network ./proposer-commitment-network```